Tuition Programs

 Whether you’re looking to further your own education, support your spouse/domestic partner, or help your children achieve their academic dreams, Lewis & Clark is here to support you every step of the way.
 Each program is designed with flexibility and affordability in mind, ensuring that education remains an achievable goal for all.

-The Tuition Waiver Program allows eligible employees, their spouse/domestic partner, and dependents to receive full or partial tuition coverage for undergraduate and graduate programs at Lewis & Clark College, making higher education more accessible and affordable.
+The Lewis & Clark College Tuition Waiver Program offers eligible employees, their spouse/domestic partner, and dependent children access to full or partial tuition coverage for undergraduate and graduate programs at Lewis & Clark, helping to make higher education more affordable.

 -